stvliu/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/rp2040-general-code-to-program-block.md

 // Initialize underlying client, used to establish a connection WiFiClient wifiClient;
-// Initialize ThingsBoard instance with the maximum needed buffer size ThingsBoard tb(wifiClient, MAX_MESSAGE_SIZE);
+// Initialize GridLinks instance with the maximum needed buffer size ThingsBoard tb(wifiClient, MAX_MESSAGE_SIZE);

 // Attribute names for attribute request and attribute updates functionality